hwk-atul/LibraryManagementSystem/statement.md

 ## Problem statement

-Small schools, clubs, and community centers often need a lightweight way to manage their book collections and track loans, but they lack access to a simple, offline tool that is easy to run and maintain.
-Existing solutions can be complex, require databases or internet access, or demand technical skills to install and operate.
+Many small schools, clubs, and community groups need an easy way to keep record of their books and track which books are taken.
+But they do not have a simple offline tool that is easy to use.
+Most available systems are difficult, need databases or internet, and require technical knowledge.
+That is why a simple and easy-to-run Library Management System is needed.

 ## Scope of the project

-This project provides a compact, file-based Library Management System implemented as a Python command-line program.
-It supports core operations needed for day-to-day library tasks: adding and managing book records, issuing and returning books, and tracking due/late loans.
-The scope intentionally excludes multi-user concurrency, secure authentication, and advanced reporting.
+This project is a small and simple Library Management System made in Python.
+It works using text files and runs in the command line.
+It helps in basic library work like adding books, keeping records, giving books to students, taking returns, and checking late books.
+This project does not include things like multi-user login, security, or advanced reports because it is made only for simple and basic use.

 ## Target users

-- Small schools, student clubs, and community libraries with modest collections
+-Small schools, student clubs, and community libraries that have only a few books.
-- Teachers or volunteers with basic comfort running Python scripts or command-line programs
+-Teachers or helpers who know a little bit of Python or can run simple command-line programs.
-- Learners who want a simple example of file-based data management
+-Students who want an easy example of how to store and manage data using text files.

 ## High-level features

-- Add, update, delete, and list book records stored in a plain text file (`library.txt`).
+-We can add, update, delete, and show book records that are saved in a simple text file called library.txt.
-- Search books by title (case-insensitive substring match).
+-We can search for books by their title, even if we type only part of the name.
-- Issue books to students: record student name/id, issue date, and due date in `issued_books.txt`; decrement available quantity.
+-We can issue books to students by saving their name/ID, the issue date, and due date in issued_books.txt.
+The number of available copies is also reduced.
-- Return books: increment quantity, remove the corresponding issued record, and compute fines for late returns.
+-When a book is returned, the quantity increases again, the issue record is removed, and the fine is calculated if the book is late.
-- View issued books, due books, and late books from the issued records file.
+-We can see all issued books, books that are due soon, and books that are already late by checking the issued records file.
-- Minimal dependencies: runs with Python 3 and uses plain text files for persistence.

----

-If you want the statement expanded into a short project proposal or converted into a presentation slide, I can generate that next.
+-This system needs almost no special setup.
+It only uses Python 3 and simple text files to store the data.